 Determine if you are eligible to intern for credit.
 And if so, how many credits you would like to take towards the internship.
 See the eligibility requirements.

-Once you have received and accepted an offer, registering for an internship will require that you complete both the Summer Internship Registration Form online and the Internship Agreement Form (automatically sent to your employer after you complete the registration form).
-The Internship Agreement Form requires an original signature from your employer; ideally you should meet with the internship supervisor in person before you complete the registration form, in order to discuss specific dates and responsibilities of your internship.
+Once you have received and accepted an offer, registering for an internship will require that you complete both the Fall Internship Registration Form online and the Internship Agreement Form (automatically sent to your employer after you complete the registration form).
+The Internship Agreement Form requires an original signature from your employer; ideally you should meet with the internship supervisor before you complete the registration form, in order to discuss specific dates and responsibilities of your internship.
 This is designed to create an opportunity for you and your employer to discuss goals for the internship and facilitate a clear line of communication in terms of expectations.

 Once MCC has received both the student and the supervisor's forms, the Internship Coordinator will register you in the MCC Credited Internship Course.
 Please note that once you are enrolled in the Credited Internship Course, summer students will be billed per credit and fall/spring students will have the internship credit added to their existing course load.